Best tasting, easiest to work with cake for fondant cake recipes. My most used recipe for the base of a cake decorated with fondant.

 See in the picture below how the fondant is separated from the filling through another cake layer.

-Before covering the cake with fondant, you have to cover it completely with buttercream.
+Before covering the cake with fondant (the link opens in a new tab), you must cover it completely with buttercream.

 Best Base for Fondant Cakes